Carceral-Ecologies/LA_Public_Records/README.md

 - **Department is inferred, not given.** The closure-prefix mapping is a heuristic, though it matches the portal's own LAPD count to within ~0.3% (see *Validation*).
-- **The export only contains publicly-visible requests.** The "withheld" figures are therefore an **inference**, not a direct measurement — by definition, the requests being inferred are the ones not in the file.
+- **The export only contains publicly-visible requests.** The "withheld" figures are therefore an **inference**, not a direct measurement.
+By definition, the requests being inferred are the ones not in the file.
 - **The ID sequence always has gaps.** Historically ~30% of IDs never appear publicly (drafts, withdrawn requests, spam).
-The *finding* is that this gap roughly doubled in 2025–26, that the jump is timed to April, and that it is specific to LAPD — not that every missing ID is an LAPD request.
+The *finding* is that this gap roughly doubled in 2025–26, that the jump is timed to April, and that it is specific to LAPD (but not that *every* missing ID is an LAPD request).
 - **"Closed – Other" measures labeling, not outcomes.** A rising "Closed – Other" share means the public record stopped *describing* what happened; it cannot, on its own, distinguish "records stopped being released" from "records were delivered by